Are Yellow Sac Spiders Dangerous?

 The yellow sac spider mates in early summer, and the female spider will generally look for a protected place under cover to lay eggs.
 Frequently, that place is inside a building where the eggs will be safe.
 The female spider will deposit up to 5 sacs - each containing more than a few dozen eggs.
 Before long, a homeowner might just find themselves with an unexpected yellow sac spider infestation.

 When dealing with a potentially dangerous species of spider, it is imperative that you do not try to remove them on your own.
 There is no way for the untrained person to be able to tell where the spiders are hiding or how many there might be.
 Using over-the-counter products in your home is not only a potential danger, but you never know how many yellow sac spiders you may have missed.
-The pest professionals here at Quik-Kill Pest Eliminators are not strangers to spider infestations.
-Give us a call today, and before you know it, a highly-trained member of our team will be on their way to determine the type of spiders living in the home and the most effective way to remove them as quickly as possible.
+Our residential pest control program offers all of the solutions that you need to keep your home spider free.
+Contact us today, and before you know it, a highly-trained member of our team will be on their way to determine the type of spiders living in the home and the most effective way to remove them as quickly as possible.